pacanada/chess-ai/README.md

 - [x] do the processing of evaluation and policy after generating the dataset
 - [x] policies and evaluation change even for the same state in supervised dataset
 - [x] value head learn, policy doesnt seem to (it does, just need a bigger network).
 Use Log_sfotmax instead of pure softmax!
 Crazy difference
-- [ ] the encoded state (if using the input of 64) does not have information for which player is playing!! -> It looks better now but the policy does not change with pos
+- [x] the encoded state (if using the input of 64) does not have information for which player is playing!! -> It looks better now but the policy does not change with pos
+- [ ] MCTS runs does not seem to get the mates, if there is only one step until mate it capture it, looks like a bug in the implementation of mcts.
+Exploration and exploitation doesnt seem to work well. for 0 c_put and 1000 sims, 950 is visited the most common action, for c = 0 is 840.
+Not a lot of difference.
+Max of Q[s] is 0...